Emotional Intimacy in a Relationship: What It Is and How to Build It

 Now let’s look at another couple.
 Maybe their home is a bit messier and they’re not always on time, but they take the time to connect.
 They share memes, inside jokes, and old photos all day.
 After the kids are in bed, they cozy up on the couch and talk about their days.
 Each partner listens and offers sympathy or advice, as needed.
 These catch-ups often turn into deeper talks, because both feel safe sharing bigger concerns and dreams.

 Emotional intimacy makes daily life in a relationship easier, happier, and more fulfilling.
 But it’s even more important than that!
-A recent study explores the similar idea of “emotional capital.”
+A 2019 study on relationship attributions explores the similar idea of “emotional capital.”
 The idea is that all the small positive moments couples share on a daily basis act like an investment.
 Couples can draw on that investment later for strength, forgiveness, and resilience when times get tough.
 In this way, emotional intimacy becomes armor that protects your relationship.

 Take a look at the statements below – do you relate?